Cryptographic Specifications of CryptPeer

 - Storage:

-- database for messages, files, metadata (all encrypted);
+- database for protected messages, files, and metadata;

 - Security: